How to become a financial planner

 One of FASEA’s key roles is to approve relevant qualifications for financial planners.

-All financial planners or advisers, whether they are newly entering the industry, or if they’ve been working as a financial planner since before FASEA was formed, must have a bachelors degree or higher qualification.
+All financial planners or advisors, whether they are newly entering the industry, or if they’ve been working as a financial planner since before FASEA was formed, must have a bachelors degree or higher qualification.
 Financial planners who are already working in the industry, but don’t have a bachelors degree, have until the beginning of 2026 to comply.

 FASEA publishes a list of approved degrees on its website.